Full-time/Half-time Student Classification

 Maximum Student Load

 The maximum course load for a graduate student is a total of 13 semester hours during the fall, spring, and combined summer terms.
-Any exception to this regulation must be approved by the department head/academic advisor and the Dean of Graduate Studies.
+Any exception to this regulation must be approved by the department head/academic advisor and the Dean of the Graduate School.

 Credit Hour Definition